Council elections (local government) in South Australia

 Who can vote in council elections?

-If you are correctly enrolled for state elections in South Australia, you are automatically included on the council voters' roll and will receive ballot papers through the post.
+If you are correctly enrolled on the council voters' roll or for the state House of Assembly roll, you will receive ballot papers through the post.

-If you own or occupy property in the council or are the designated person of a body corporate or group which occupies or owns property in the council area, you may be eligible to vote.
-For more information see our council voters' roll page.
+If you are a non-resident owner or occupier of property in a council or are the designated person of a body corporate or group which occupies or owns property in a council area, you may be eligible to vote.

 How can I vote?

 Voting in council elections is conducted by post.
-All election materials, including your ballot papers, are mailed directly to the postal address you provided on the electoral roll.
+All election materials, including your ballot papers, are mailed directly to the postal address you provided on the voters roll or the electoral roll.
 The mailout of postal voting packs begins after nominations close.
 For more information visit our voting in council elections page.

 Is voting compulsory?